rbasniak/rbk-api-modules/README.md

 # 1. Introduction

-These are a set of libraries to help scaffold production ready APIs in ASP.NET Core.
+These are a set of libraries to help scaffold production ready APIs in ASP.NET Core, using SQL Server or MongoDB.
+They can be used individually, but to take most benefit of all features, it should be used with [ngx-rbk-utils](https://github.com/rbasniak/ngx-rbk-utils) and [ngx-smz-dialogs](https://github.com/smarza/ngx-smz).
+These two requires Angular and PrimeNG for the frontend part.
+If this is not suitable for you, the API libraries can be used as well, but some feature won't be available.

+The libraries must always be used in the exact same version and the package is composed by the following libraries:

+* Required libraries, contains all basic API infrastructure needed:
+  * `rbkApiModules.Infrastructure.Api`
+  * `rbkApiModules.Infrastructure.MediatR.Core`
+  * `rbkApiModules.Infrastructure.MediatR.SqlServer` and/or `rbkApiModules.Infrastructure.MediatR.MongoDB`
+  * `rbkApiModules.Infrastructure.Utilities`
+* Analytics libraries, contains server side analytics (database usage and requests statistics):
+  * `rbkApiModules.Infrastructure.Analytics.Core`
+  * `rbkApiModules.Infrastructure.Analytics.SqlServer`
+  * `rbkApiModules.Infrastructure.Analytics.UI`

+* Audiring libraries, contains database auditing features (under development):
+  * `rbkApiModules.Infrastructure.Auditing.Core`
+  * `rbkApiModules.Infrastructure.Auditing.SqlServer`
+  * `rbkApiModules.Infrastructure.Auditing.UI`

+* Diagnostic libraries, contains API error loging and endpoints for client side error log:
+  * `rbkApiModules.Infrastructure.Diagnostics.Commons`
+  * `rbkApiModules.Infrastructure.Diagnostics.Core`
+  * `rbkApiModules.Infrastructure.Diagnostics.SqlServer`
+  * `rbkApiModules.Infrastructure.Diagnostics.UI`

+* Authentication libraries, contains authentication features and roles/claims based authorization:
+  * `rbkApiModules.Infrastructure.Authnetication`

+* Centralized UI for all all other UI libraries:
+  * `rbkApiModules.Infrastructure.SharedUI`

+* UI Data Annotations for automatic dialogs/forms generation in frontend project using Angular and PrimeNG
+  * `rbkApiModules.Infrastructure.UIAnnotations`

 The suggested API architecture to be used with this library is the following:

 ![image](https://user-images.githubusercontent.com/10734059/92814257-4ae09700-f399-11ea-8a0d-c13da7e75119.png)

-The `rbkApiModules.Infrastructure.Models` must be referenced in the `Database`, `BusinessLogic`, `Models`, and `DataTransfer` projects.
+The `rbkApiModules.Infrastructure.Models` must be referenced in the `{MyProject}.Models` project.

+The `rbkApiModules.Infrastructure.MediatR.Core` must be referenced in the `{MyProject}.BusinessLogic` project.

-The `rbkApiModules.Infrastructure.MediatR` must be referenced in the `BusinessLogic` project.
+The `rbkApiModules.Infrastructure.MediatR.Core.SqlServer` and/or `rbkApiModules.Infrastructure.MediatR.Core.MongoDB` must be referenced in the `{MyProject}.BusinessLogic` project.

-The `rbkApiModules.Infrastructure.Api` must be referenced in the `Api` project.
+The `rbkApiModules.Infrastructure.Api` must be referenced in the `{MyProject}.Api` project.

-The `rbkApiModules.Infrastructure.Utilities` must be referenced in the `Database` project.
+The `rbkApiModules.Infrastructure.Utilities` must be referenced in the `{MyProject}.Database` project.

+The `rbkApiModules.Infrastructure.Utilities.MongoDB` must be referenced in the `{MyProject}.Database` and `{MyProject}.BusinessLogic` projects if the project uses MongoDB.

-All other libraries are optional and need to be referenced only in the `Api` project, with exception to the `rbkApiModules.Authentication`, which if is used needs to referenced in the `Models` project.
+All other libraries are optional and need to be referenced only in the `{MyProject}.Api` project, with exception to the :

+* `rbkApiModules.Authentication`, which also needs to be referenced in the `{MyProject}.Models` and `{MyProject}.Database` projects.

+* `rbkApiModules.UIAnnotations`, which also needs to be referenced in the `{MyProject}.Models` projects.

 # 2. rbkApiModules.Infrastructure.Api